What to Read in a Contract? Party-Specific Summarization of Legal Obligations, Entitlements, and Prohibitions: ContraSum: Methodology

 \subsection{End-to-end Summarization}

-To produce the desired category-based contract summary, we obtain \begin{inparaenum}[(1)] \item{category labels for each sentence in the contract, and} \item{a ranking of the sentences belonging to each category according to their relative importance} \end{inparaenum}.
-We do not explicitly account for diversity within each category.
-For each sentence and party of a contract, we get category predictions from the content categorizer, and for each pair of sentences belonging to a category, we obtain pairwise importance rankings from the importance ranker.
-We use the Bradely-Terry (BT) model to obtain an importance-ranked list of sentences from all the pairwise predictions for each category.
-BT is a statistical technique used to convert a set of paired comparisons (need not be a full or consistent set) into a full ranking.
-The final summary is produced by selecting the $m_1$, $m_2$, and $m_3$ most important sentences predicted as obligations, entitlements, and prohibitions, respectively.
+Recall that the Content Categorizer and Importance Ranker work at the sentence- and sentence-pair-level, respectively.
+Therefore, to produce the desired \textit{party-specific} category-based summary for a contract, we obtain \begin{inparaenum}[(1)] \item{categories for each sentence in the contract (using the Content Categorizer), and} \item{a ranking of the sentence pairs within each category according to their relative importance (using the Importance Ranker)} \end{inparaenum} with respect to the party.
+We do not explicitly account for the diversity within each category (although organization by category helps ensure some degree of diversity across categories).
+As the ranker provides ranking at a sentence pair level, to obtain an importance-ranked list of sentences from all the pairwise predictions for each category, we use the Bradley-Terry (BT) model as described in \textsection{\ref{sec:data}}.
+We produce the final summary by selecting the $m_o$, $m_e$, and $m_p$ most important sentences predicted as obligations, entitlements, and prohibitions, respectively.